EENI Global Business School

 Student, Online Doctorate in International Business

-The Subject “Foreign Trade and Business in Eswatini” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in Eswatini” belongs to the following Programs taught by EENI Global Business School:

 Doctorate in International Business (DIB) Online

-Master in Business in Africa, Transport in Africa, International Business, Foreign Trade, International Transport.
+Master in Business in Africa, Transport and Logistics in Africa.

 Masters in International Business and Foreign Trade (MIB)